-The Honorable Board of County Commissioners Palm Beach County, Florida
+The Honorable Board of County Commissioners Palm Beach County, Florida Water Utilities Department Palm Beach County, Florida

-We have audited in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the accompanying statement of net position of the Palm Beach County, Florida Water Utilities Department (the "Department") as of September 30, 2015, and the related statements of revenues, expenses and changes in net position and cash flows for the year then ended, and have issued our report thereon dated May 27, 2016, which contained unmodified opinions on those financial statements, and included an emphasis of matter paragraph for the adoption of Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No. 27 and Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an Amendment of GASB Statement No. 68.
+We have audited in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the accompanying statement of net position of the Palm Beach County, Florida Water Utilities Department (the Department) as of September 30, 2016. and the related statements of revenues, expenses and changes in net position and cash flows for the year then ended, and have issued our report thereon dated March 29, 2017, which contained unmodified opinions on those financial statements.